apexfarm/ApexTestKit/docs/bdd.md

 #### Comparisons

-Comparable value matchers need to be casted to their targeting argument types with the following syntax:
+Comparison matchers need to be casted to their targeting argument types with the following syntax:

 ```java
 // Correct